-- Oral correction - Other appropriate in-class disciplinary actions - Teacher-student conference - Parent contact: note or telephone call to parent - Student-counselor conference - Detention (maintained by teacher) before or after school - Restriction of school-bus privileges by the bus operator
+- Teacher-student conference - Parent contact: note or telephone call to parent - Student-counselor conference - Detention (maintained by teacher) before or after school - Restriction of school-bus privileges by the bus operator

 - 1. Any staff member who observes a student violating class rules may correct the student. - 2.
-A record of the offenses and disciplinary actions should be maintained by the teacher or staff member on the appropriate form. - 3.
-The teacher should discuss the misbehavior with the parent, an administrator, or support personnel. - 4.
+A record of the offenses and disciplinary actions should be maintained by the teacher or staff member on the appropriate - 3.
+The teacher should have a planned discussion with the student about a particular concern or behavior and develop a plan for resolving or changing it. - 4.
+The teacher should discuss the misbehavior with the parent, an administrator, or support personnel. - 5.
 Level I behavior violations and discipline options/responses are not limited to those provided.
 Serious or repeated violations may result in a more severe response or referral to Level II.